 - 7.1.4.4.11 When a field player actively obstructs the goalkeeper's throw-out.

 Note: This shall be considered an offense only if the field player is inside the goal area (1 m x 2.5 m) or closer to the goalkeeper than three meters, measured from where the goalkeeper gains control of the ball.
 Actively implies following the goalkeeper sideways or trying to reach the ball with the stick. - 7.1.4.4.12 When a player violates the three-meter rule at a hit-in or a free-hit.
 If the hit-in or the free-hit is performed while the opponents are trying to take position in a correct way, no action shall be taken.
-If a team forms a defense line which is not at a proper distance, only one player shall be penalized. - 7.1.4.4.13 When a field player stops or plays the ball when lying or sitting down.
-This also includes stopping or playing the ball with both knees or one hand on the floor, stick holding hand excluded. - 7.1.4.4.14 When a field player stops or plays the ball with his hand or arm. - 7.1.4.4.15 When an incorrect substitution takes place.
+If a team forms a defense line which is not at a proper distance, only one player shall be penalized. - 7.1.4.4.13 When a field player, to gain a considerable advantage, lies or sits down and stops or plays the ball, or in another way affects the situation - 7.1.4.4.14 When a field player stops or plays the ball with his hand or arm. - 7.1.4.4.15 When an incorrect substitution takes place.